 “The 16th hole at Manasquan River Golf Club is a 471-yard par-4 which combines beauty and difficulty to the highest degree.
 The hole doglegs to the right at approximately 300 yards from the back tee, and a waste area runs along the entire right side.
 The second shot is played over a small inlet of water which flows from the Manasquan River to a green with an “infinity” backdrop.
 This adds to the challenge of the approach, as does the presence of the wind.
 The open coastal setting of the 16th makes the breeze a major factor on this hole, which always plays differently depending on wind direction.”

 The club hosted the US Girl’s Junior Championship in 1990 before Ron Prichard renovated the layout.
-In 2019 Andrew Green completed a major course restoration.
+In 2019 Andrew Green completed a course restoration.
+Andrew commented as follows:

 Manasquan River is a rolling hillside course with holes on the river as well.
 It is in great shape always.
 The green complexes are excellent and the membership is very engaging.
 The course has two parts.
 The holes on the hillside on one side of the road dividing the course.
 The river side with 6 holes on that side.
 The river side is flat and has great views and has 2 special holes.
 A par 3 over the river inlet and the signature hole following par 4 whose green is adjacent to the river.
 The hill side has terrain which is some of the largest hills you will find on the Atlantic Seaboard.
 There is a 660 yard par 5 which requires a massive forced carry from the back tees.
 The only negative is the finishing hole.
 18 is a weak par 4 that is on the hillside after you play the 6 holes on the river side.
 There isn't any more land to lengthen this hole either.
 If you get the chance to play here, don't miss it.
 This is a much under rated course which pumps out some of the best junior players in the area.
 NJ has so many fantastic courses.
 This is one of them.